 These mappings are required only if the local folder structure under the project root differs from the folder structure on the server.
 If the structures are identical, PyCharm itself "retrieves" the paths to local files by parsing the URL addresses of their copies on the server.

-PyCharm displays this area only when the port specified in the URL field is different from the port of the built-in Web server specified on the Debugger page of the Settings dialog.
+PyCharm displays this area only when the port specified in the URL field is different from the port of the built-in Web server specified on the Debugger page of the Preferences dialog.

 When you edit a run configuration (but not a run configuration template), you can specify the following options: